gs76lee/CaptchaFace-Android/README.md

 To run the example project, clone the repo.

-Make sure you also see [CaptchaFace documentation on ???](http://wassa.org/CaptchaFace).
+Make sure you also see [CaptchaFace documentation on](https://github.com/wassafr/CaptchaFace-Android).

 ###Basics
 1. Add the following code to your **AndroidManifest.xml**